cap-js/docs/java/cqn-services/persistence-services.md

 ### H2 Database

-[H2](https://www.h2database.com/html/main.html) is the recommended in-memory databases for local development and testing with CAP Java.
+[H2](https://www.h2database.com/html/main.html) is the recommended in-memory database for local development and testing with CAP Java.
 There's no production support for H2 from CAP and there are the following limitations:

 1. H2 only supports database-level collation and the default sort order is by ASCII-code.
 You can set a [collation](https://www.h2database.com/html/commands.html#set_collation) to sort using dictionary order instead.
 2. Case-insensitive comparison isn't yet supported.